matthewcook333/AnimatedArt-notebook/November 16.md

 1.25 hours on design sketches on blackboard and critique feedback

 1 hour on writing up design changes and implementation, and thinking more about the decisions.

+1.5 hour looking more into how I would implement architecture in Swift project and looking at tutorials and playing around in Playground

 ## Post-critique summary